-There is a clear potential for double charging where section 75 agreements are in place.
+There is a clear potential for double charging where section 75 planning obligations are also in place in respect of a particular development.
 It is not yet clear how this will be avoided.

 Finally, we welcome the 'sunset clause' introduced by section 30A at stage 2.
-Given the high level provisions of the Bill in relation to the infrastructure levy, we consider it appropriate that the provisions lapse if no regulations are made within the period of 10 years of the Bill receiving Royal Assent.
+Given the high level provisions of the Bill in relation to the infrastructure levy, we consider it appropriate that the provisions lapse if no regulations are made within a fixed period of the Bill receiving Royal Assent.
+We consider it appropriate that this period is reduced from 10 years to 5 years, as recommended by the Delegated Powers and Law Reform Committee in their report on the Bill at stage 222.